 - Should you cancel 46 to 89 days prior to the commencement of your vacation a forfeiture of 50% of the charter fee will be assessed.

 - Cancellation within 1 to 45 days prior to your arrival will result in forfeiture of all fees paid.

 Bareboats BVI does not levy any kind of fee for our yacht charter brokerage services

 in the event of a cancellation.
-It goes to the charter company only.
+Cancellation fees go to the charter company.